Angell134/Unlocking-Accounts-on-AD/README.md

 <img width="663" height="785" alt="Screenshot 2025-07-19 123729" src="https://github.com/user-attachments/assets/fffd0b96-436e-4f99-8f7f-29b3254f14e2" />

-<p>Then, in your employees' properties, click 'Account'.
-Once you click it, you should see under the logon hours and box that says unlock account, this account is locked out on this Active Directory.
-Check the box, then press Apply and OK. </p>
+<p>In the employee's account properties window, navigate to the 'Account' tab.
+If the account is locked, you will see a message indicating that it is locked out.
+Check the box labeled 'Unlock account', then click 'Apply' and 'OK' to complete the process. </p>

 <br />